milkycode/wp-plugin_yachtall/README.md

 * Like us on Facebook: https://www.facebook.com/milkycode
 * Follow us in Instagram https://www.instagram.com/milkycode_com

-### Installation
+## Installation

-* Download latest Version from here: https://update.yachtino.com/wordpress/shiplisting.zip
+* Download latest Version from here: https://github.com/milkycode/wp-plugin_yachtall/releases
 * Upload the plugin to your Wordpress site and activate it.
 * Contact Yachtino Support to get your Application Key
+* Go to WP-Admin "Yachtino" and enter your API-Key and Site-ID
-* Go to "Shiplisting->Generator" and create your pages.
+* Go to "Yachtino->Generator" and create your pages.
 * That's it!